HackBulgaria/Ruby-on-Rails-1/week3/2-extend-the-blog/README.md

 Layouts for viewing all posts and all photos should be different.
 Be creative!

 We would also like to be able to view both photos and posts when we go to our index page('/').

+It would be nice if you extract the similarities between posts and photos.
+For example, both of them should display a specific title and date of submission.

 :)